US Fed slashes key interest rate, rolls out massive response to pandemic - France 24

 Washington (AFP)

-Faced with a growing economic shutdown from the coronavirus pandemic, the US Federal Reserve on Sunday announced drastic emergency measures to shore up confidence and keep the financial sector running, including slashing the key interest rate to virtually zero.
+Faced with a growing economic shutdown from the coronavirus pandemic, that could cause the US economy to contract, the US Federal Reserve on Sunday announced drastic emergency measures to shore up confidence and keep the financial sector running, including slashing the key interest rate to virtually zero.

-The central bank also announced massive asset purchases, opened its discount-lending windows to banks and urged them to use it to help businesses and households.
+The central bank also announced massive asset purchases, opened its discount-lending windows to banks, making it easier for them to borrow from the Fed and urging them to use it to help businesses and households.

-In another move, it removed bank reserve requirements to allow them to use cash backstops.
+It also removed bank reserve requirements to allow them to use cash backstops to meet unexpected funding needs.

 The Fed joined forces with other major central banks to guarantee the global financial system has enough cash to continue to operate.